tldr-pages/tldr/pages/common/waifu2x-ncnn-vulkan.md

 `waifu2x-ncnn-vulkan -i {{path/to/file}} -o {{path/to/output/file}}`

-- Upscale image by the scale factor of 4 and denoise it:
+- Upscale image by a custom scale factor and denoise it:

 `waifu2x-ncnn-vulkan -i path/to/file -o path/to/output/file -s 4 -n 3`